-Mukhtiar has over 20 years’ experience working for various public bodies.
-He has enjoyed a successful career in employment relations; debt recovery; and law enforcement, including working for three years in the employment and civil litigation department of the Serious Organised Crime Agency.
+His previous career as an experienced detective inspector in the police provided him with over 20 years’ experience working with various public bodies, including working for three years on secondment to the employment and civil litigation department of the Serious Organised Crime Agency.

 Mukhtiar is qualified to accept instructions direct from clients under the Bar Council’s Public Access Scheme.
 This means that members of the public who seek specialist advice can come direct to him.
 In addition, he welcomes instructions from solicitors, in-house law departments, qualified foreign lawyers, and clients licensed by the Bar Council to give instructions direct to barristers under the Bar Council’s Licensed Access Scheme.

 Since 2017, Mukhtiar has been recommended in Chambers UK Bar Guide for his employment work.
 His depth of knowledge in all areas of employment law, coupled with his previous experience in employment relations, enables him to provide sound advice and practical solutions.
 His investigative and intelligence background enables him to absorb, analyse and present fact-heavy cases.

 Mukhtiar is instructed by employers and employees for cases in the Employment Tribunal, High Court and County Court.
 Cases involving financial services and healthcare workers often overlap with regulatory matters.

 He has a particular interest in whistleblowing claims (and lectures on the topic); and cases involving stress and historic allegations of harassment.
 Mukhtiar provides training on all aspects of employment law.